bcit-ci/CodeIgniter/user_guide_src/source/general/errors.rst

 the following error template:

 application/errors/error_404.php

+Or, you can specify a Controller to handle the 404 through :ref:`error overrides <error-overrides>`.

 The function expects the string passed to it to be the file path to the page that isn't found.
 Note that CodeIgniter automatically shows 404